The Necessity Entrepreneur

 The Necessity Entrepreneur Dilemma

-You have decided to be a necessity entrepreneur, but at your core, you are really not suited to be an entrepreneur.
-The dilemma is you are trying to be something you really are not.
+Perhaps you have decided to be a necessity entrepreneur, but at your core, you are not suited to be an entrepreneur.
+The dilemma is you are trying to be something you are not.

 As the video above suggests you should surround yourself with people who can support you.
 One option is to buy an existing business or buy into a franchise.
 I know, I know, you are saying that that will cost hundreds of thousands of dollars to get into business for yourself.
 That is simply not true.

-A couple of years ago, I was giving a presentation on networking to a room full of ex-military.
+Several years ago, I was giving a presentation on networking to a room full of ex-military individuals.
 One of the young ladies in the audience told me I had to speak with her step-father.

 Her step-father was a former FranNet consultant.
 FranNet is a franchising consulting agency.
-Her step-father had purchased one his own franchises, a house washing franchise.
-He said three things that have stuck with me:
+Her step-father had purchased one of his franchises, a house washing franchise.
+He said three things have stuck with him:

 - He emphasized buying a good franchise.
-You really need to do your homework.
+You need to do your homework.

 - If you follow the steps exactly as defined by the franchise, you will be successful.
 The key is following the steps.

-- Ex-military make some of the best franchise owners.
+- Ex-military people make some of the best franchise owners.
 They know how to follow orders.

 I have one client who is looking at a franchise where they can be the technician.
 They will hire a manager to run the business.